mouricedevs/telegram-bot/README.md

 - **[`HERE IS`](https://github.com/mouricedevs/telegram-bot/blob/main/setup/bot-token-and-uid.md) How to get your BOT TOKEN and BOT UID**

 ### Configure the Bot:
+   - Ensure you forked the repo first so that you be able to edit it on your forked repo.
    - There's a config.json file in gift/cmds folder dir.
    - Navigate to it and Add your bot token, bot user ID(id) and other settings:
      ```